-The following types of assets can be subject to reverse repurchase agreement transactions: sovereign debt, corporate and government bonds, non-agency residential mortgage-backed securities and commercial mortgage-backed securities, possibly other asset-backed securities.
+The following types of assets can be subject to repurchase and reverse repurchase agreement transactions: sovereign debt, securities, corporate and government bonds, non-agency residential mortgage-backed securities and commercial mortgage-backed securities, possibly other asset-backed securities.

-Where a Fund enters into reverse repurchase agreement transactions as of the date of this Prospectus, the expected proportion of such Fund's net assets that could be subject to reverse repurchase agreement transactions is set out in the "Fund information, objectives and investment policies" section of the relevant Fund.
+Where a Fund enters into repurchase or reverse repurchase agreement transactions as of the date of this Prospectus, the expected proportion of such Fund's net assets that could be subject to repurchase or reverse repurchase agreement transactions is set out in the "Fund Information, Objectives and Investment Policies" section of the relevant Fund.

-A Fund that does not enter into reverse repurchase agreement transactions as of the date of this Prospectus may however enter into reverse repurchase agreement transactions provided that the maximum proportion of the net assets of that Fund that could be subject to such transactions does not exceed 50% and that the relevant Fund policy is updated accordingly at the next available opportunity.
+A Fund that does not enter into repurchase or reverse repurchase agreement transactions as of the date of this Prospectus has therefore a 0% expected proportion of use into these transactions, it being noted that the relevant Fund may however enter into repurchase or reverse repurchase agreement transactions provided that the maximum proportion of the net assets of that Fund that could be subject to such transactions does not exceed 50% and that the relevant Fund policy is updated accordingly at the next available opportunity.
+The Funds' actual activity in repurchase or reverse repurchase agreement transactions is disclosed in the Company's financial statements for all Funds which are engaged in repurchase or reverse repurchase agreement transactions.

-- Costs and revenues of securities lending and/or repurchase and/or reverse repurchase agreement transactions
+Costs and revenues of securities lending and/or repurchase and/or reverse repurchase agreement transactions